Family Card

 1917-1918 World War I Soldiers

-These new clickable lists allow you to easily delve into the middle of our family's extremely rich history!
+These lists allow you to delve into the middle of our family's history!

-Also, click on a person’s name to read about their lives or click on the small cameras to see their images.
+Click on a name to read about their lives, or click a camera to see their images.

-I collect living relatives too, though, on this website, only their initials and last names show.
+I collect living relatives, too, though, on this website, only initials and last names show.
 Only our deceased relatives are shown.

-To see if you’re listed here, find a close deceased relative and if I know of you, you should be close by.
+To see if you’re listed here, find a deceased relative, and if I know of you, you should be close by.

 L to R: standing are Grandmother Mary (Goettina) Trabucco, Matilda Marie “Tillie” (Trabucco) Johnson, seated are Pete Trabucco, and Grandfather John Trabucco.

-This site is for my relatives, your children, grandchildren, and your great grandchildren.
+This site is for my relatives, particularly my 3rd cousins and closer - for your children, grandchildren, and great grandchildren.

-1st Cousins - We share Grandparents and have 25% of their DNA.
+1st Cousins or “1C” - We share Grandparents and inherited 25% of their DNA.

 BARNETT: Alwina "Kay", Gloria Gayle, William Arthur "Billy"